Our youth meet online monthly!

 Any way that you can help is appreciated by our families and helps to build a movement of capable youth and adults.
 It brings families together, gives them a profound sense of purpose, and builds community around the common ground we all share – love for each other and all life on this beautiful planet.

-Donate to Climate Action Families to support management of all of our programs, Plant-for-the-Planet Washington, Zero Hour, and Climate Kids!
+Donate to Climate Action Families to support management of all of our programs!
 It also helps us spread our process to families in other locations.
-Staffing is our biggest need at the moment.
+Capacity building is our biggest need at this moment.

 - We are looking for walls to murals of our vision of a stable climate and clean energy future.